RishikaB-05/Exploratory-Data-Analysis-on-Airbnb-Dataset-/README.md

  std — The standard deviation.
  Cleaning the Null Values -
 Either we can drop the null values or we can fill it as per the requirement I’m going to drop the ‘ID’ column as it’s not needed for this project and fill the rest of the columns column ‘name’, ‘host_name’, ‘last_review’, ‘reviews_per_month
-# Step 2: Asking Questions.
+# Step 2: Asking Questions -
 1. What are the most popular neighborhoods for Airbnb rentals in New York City?
 How do prices and availability vary by neighborhood?
 2. How has the Airbnb market in New York City changed over time?
 Have there been any significant trends in terms of the number of listings, prices, or occupancy rates?
 3. Are there any patterns or trends in terms of the types of properties that are being rented out on Airbnb in New York City?
 Are certain types of properties more popular or more expensive than others?